soranja/pletunia/README.md

 - Check and remove unnecessary 'use client' uses
 - Keep scroll (especially after translation switch)
 - Check and remove unnecessary i18n namespaces + any types
+- Expanded / collapsed state of the postcards may not trigger with the first click (but it does with the second one)

 ❓============❓
 (optional or low priority):